-ASHRAE Space Type Lighting Power Densities (W/ft ) ASHRAE Space Type Lighting Power Densities (W/ft ) ASHRAE Space Type Lighting Power Densities (W/ft ) Lobby / Elevator 1.3 Corridor / Transition 0.5 Office 1.1 Active Storage (e.g., trash chute / room, janitor closet) 0.8 Stairs - Active 0.6 Lounge / Recreation / Community Room / Computer Room 1.2 Inactive Storage (e.g., tenant storage) 0.3 Restroom 0.9 Electrical / Mechanical 1.5 Exercise Area / Room 0.9 Laundry Room 1.3 Workshop 1.9
+ASHRAE Space Type Lighting Power Densities (W/ft 2) ASHRAE Space Type Lighting Power Densities (W/ft 2) ASHRAE Space Type Lighting Power Densities (W/ft 2) Lobby / Elevator 1.3 Corridor / Transition 0.5 Office 1.1 Active Storage (e.g., trash chute / room, janitor closet) 0.8 Stairs - Active 0.6 Lounge / Recreation / Community Room / Computer Room 1.2 Inactive Storage (e.g., tenant storage) 0.3 Restroom 0.9 Electrical / Mechanical 1.5 Exercise Area / Room 0.9 Laundry Room 1.3 Workshop 1.9

-- 81. This requirement applies to exterior lighting fixtures that are attached to the building, but does not apply to landscape or parking lot lighting fixtures. - 82.
+69.76.
+This requirement applies to exterior lighting fixtures that are attached to the building, but does not apply to landscape or parking lot lighting fixtures.

+- 70.77.
 For Prescriptive Path dwelling units, ENERGY STAR certified fixtures or light bulbs are required; however, the Rater is only responsible for verifying that the installed lighting meets the Tier I or Tier II definition specified in ANSI / RESNET / ICC Std.
 301. For locations outside the dwelling unit, as an alternative to ENERGY STAR certified fixtures or light bulbs, lighting that meets the Tier I or Tier II definition specified in ANSI / RESNET / ICC Std.
-301. For locations outside the ANSI / RESNET / ICC Std.
-301 is permitted.
-Note that for all locations in Version 1.2, lighting must meet Tier II and not Tier I. - 83.
-Appliances include refrigerators, dishwashers, clothes washers, and clothes dryers.
+301 is permitted. - 71.78.
 Where an appliance type is not eligible for ENERGY STAR certification, (e.g., commercial dryers) the appliance is exempt from this requirement.
-Where a bathroom faucet or aerator is not eligible for WaterSense certification, (e.g., public use lavatory faucets) the fixture is exempt from this requirement. - 84.
+Where a bathroom faucet or aerator is not eligible for WaterSense certification, (e.g., public use lavatory faucets) the fixture is exempt from this requirement. - 72.79.
 Strategies include: an agreement with the utility companies to provide the aggregated building-level data, in a spreadsheet format or directly through Portfolio Manager; OR evidence that securing signed utility data release forms will be a mandatory component of all lease agreements; OR installation of a building-level energy monitor, data acquisition system, or utility-owned energy meter.
 If an energy monitor is installed, the builder shall provide the building operator with the manufacturer's documentation and operations manual.
-EPA recommends, but does not require, that one of these strategies also be implemented in buildings 25,000-49,999 ft.
+EPA recommends, but does not require, that one of these strategies also be implemented in buildings 25,000-49,999 ft2.